dastavezai/dastavez_frontend/API_INTEGRATION.md

 ## Overview

-The frontend application is now fully integrated with the backend API at `http://34.68.115.157:5000`.
+The frontend application is now fully integrated with the backend API using relative paths.
 All API calls are centralized in the `src/lib/api.ts` file for easy maintenance and consistency.

 ## API Service Structure